Vaccination vacations: how being jabbed will ease travel restrictions for millions

 I am a UK citizen but resident abroad.
 Do I qualify?

+Only if you happen to have been vaccinated in the UK – no “foreign jabs” are accepted to swerve quarantine.
+Even though NHS jabs are recognised in dozens of countries, the UK government insists travellers with foreign vaccinations will not initially be able to avoid quarantine.

-Only if you happen to have been vaccinated in the UK.
-Because the first stage of “vaccination vacations” relies on access to the NHS database, only people whose jabs are administered and recorded in the UK initially qualify.
+The first stage of “vaccination vacations” relies on access to the NHS database, allowing officials to verify everyone’s vaccinations.
+So only people whose jabs are administered and recorded in the UK initially qualify.

-British citizens resident – and vaccinated in – the European Union will qualify for the EU Digital Covid Certificate, which is expected to be linked to the UK system soon.
+British citizens resident – and vaccinated in – the European Union will qualify for the EU Digital Covid Certificate, which I expect to be linked to the UK system soon.

+I predict that any “100 per cent verification” process will be very short-lived, and that the “British residents only” rule will be dropped soon: it is out of kilter with the rest of the world.

+When will I be able to avoid quarantine from an amber country?

 For arrivals from 4am on Monday 19 July.